'Plexy'

 Storage: 256 GB M.2 Nvme SSD + 250GB SATA SSD

 I got this second hand in August 2024, it was very cheap and came with Windows 11.
 I picked it up for a few reasons; I wanted to try Windows 11 without paying for a license (this whole PC was less than 1/3 the price of one), I wanted to try out installing a Linux distro without messing with my main PC, and I wanted to try using it for simple server stuff in the future.
-The results are as follows:
+The results are as follows; I tried Windows 11 for maybe a day or two and knew it wasn't for me, I never actually bothered testing a Linux install and ended up getting a second hand SSD to dual boot Linux Mint and Windows 10 on my main PC (for a few months before fully switching over), and I ended up making this a server PC instead, just hosting my friend's Minecraft realm after a month or two of testing!

 I like these old office PCs for a few reasons.
 They are cheap because they don't (or didn't) have official Windows 11 support, despite most of them being able to run it.
-They are reliable and energy efficient; designed to be left on 24/7 in an office.
-They are easily modifiable; common parts, easy to open and replace stuff like storage and RAM, they are so ubiquitous that parts will be available for a long time, they also usually have clear and easily accessible repair documentation.
-Also these micro form factor ones are very small and light, but can manage just about any computing task that doesn't require a dedicated graphics card (although I have seen a vid online of a guy modding a GPU into one of these)
+They are reliable and energy efficient, designed to be left on 24/7 in an office.
+They are easy to open and modify, with common and ubiquitous parts that will be available for a long time, and usually have clear and easily accessible repair documentation.
+Also these micro form factor ones are very small and light, but can manage just about any computing task that doesn't require a dedicated graphics card (although I have seen guides online for modding in a low profile one)

 Usage